mazerab/reality-capture-backend-app/README.md

 ## Testing

 Go back to your mobile app to edit the `./constants/Config.js` file to have the correct AWS lambda endpoint in the variable named **AWS_RECAP_LAMBDA_BASE_ENDPOINT**.
-Save the change and submit 3 or more images for processing by pressing the button called "Process Photoscene".
+Save the change and submit **3 or more** images for processing by pressing the button called *"Process Photoscene"*.

 This should generate a new OBJ file.
 You can validate the photoscenelink has the right data by browsing to the AWS endpoint /demo/redis/photoscenelink and use that URL to download the OBJ file locally.